sethforprivacy/sethforprivacy.com/content/guides/run-a-p2pool-node.md

 This guide will aim to make it very simple and straightforward for you to start and run your own Monero node and p2pool instance for decentralized and fee-less mining of Monero. p2pool is a huge breakthrough that allows individual miners full control over the mining process, removing trust in pools and pool operators and allowing anyone to mine in a decentralized fashion while keeping payout variance down as opposed to solo mining.

+Note that once you have this up and running on a VPS or personal hardware, you will want to mine against your p2pool node as the "pool" in your mining configuration.
+For more on mining Monero generally, including setting up XMRig, see my other guide, ["Mining Monero"]({{< ref "/content/guides/mining-monero.md" >}}).

 For more information on why you would want to use p2pool instead of a normal pool for mining, please see: [Why run and mine on p2pool instead of a "normal" Monero pool?]({{< relref "#why-run-and-mine-on-p2pool-instead-of-a-normal-monero-pool" >}})

 # Pre-requisites